keelback-code/wizard-name-generator/README.md

 This is the first site I have built with Javascript so there was a fair bit of debugging that ultimately had simple solutions (such as moving an object from local to global scope).

 Outside of this, primarily debugging happened in relation to the createNameHistory function.
 The goals were to get it to display vertically and not to display errors.
-Originally I just put the array in a new paragraph, but because this is a single object, I could not style it vertically using CSS.
+Originally I just put the array in a new paragraph, but because the array is a single object, I could not style it vertically using CSS.
 The best way seemed to be to put each name as a list item, which involves more code but looks much nicer to the user and is more pliable when it comes to CSS.

-I also did some refactoring for the startRoll function; it originally used the 'this' keyword in the function, which resulted in the enter key event listener having to call each of it's own functions individually, rather than just calling startRoll.
+I also did some refactoring for the startRoll function; it originally used the 'this' keyword in the function, which resulted in the enter key event listener having to call each of its own functions individually, rather than just calling startRoll.
 I moved the use of 'this' up to the event listener and used that to give startRoll it's own parameter.

 ### Known bugs